BrewBrizzly/DSS/Readme.txt

 4) Fourth, one directs to the Model_preparation directory.
 This directory contains the code for processing the data to a point it is usable for the model.

 5) Five, One directs to the Siamese_VGG16 directory.
-This directory contains the code for creating and training the Siamese VGG16 model.
+This directory contains the code for creating, training and testing the Siamese VGG16 model.